Add Your Heading Text Here

 We eat good food!
 Over the years we have experimented with many different backpacking foods and freeze dried foods.
 With the help of the many of the youth participants, we have been able to learn what is in and what must go.
 Breakfasts and dinners are prepared and eaten together.
 Lunches consist of trail food and fruits and veggies.
 Examples include: pita, bagels, salami, cheeses, hummus, fresh veggies, dried fruits, peanut butter, trail mix, energy bars, etc. Lunches are carried in a shared bear can or stuff sack that the participants’ can pull from as needed.
 Typical breakfasts might include breakfast burritos, oatmeal, eggs & breakfast meats, dried fruit, bagels, etc. Dinner examples include a variety of pastas (Mac & Cheese and others), burritos, stews, veggies, etc. Dinners, breakfasts, and other group food are also packed into bear cans that are carried by our group.

 Every year we have multiple bear encounters, but as past participants can tell you, the bears are really not a problem.
 They are easily scared away.
 The black bears (actually brown, cinnamon blonde in color) come into campgrounds looking for food.
 They look into backpacks, around tents, and anywhere where they may smell it.
-As their natural fear of people fades, they become more aggressive in finding food.
+As their natural fear of people fades, they become more aggressive in their search for food.
 When this happens, they often have to be killed.

 No. We do no technical climbing.
 Yet, at times, participants are able to scramble on rocks and boulders not exceeding 8-10 feet in height.